 The VMWare or KVM host may be a physical machine that you administer, a managed server or a cloud hosting service from a hosting provider.

 At a minimum the Lighthouse VM requires resources of at least a 500MHz CPU core, 256MB RAM and 4GB disk space.
 However the appropriate level of reserved virtual server resources will also depend on the number of Opengear appliances – and connected managed devices - being managed by the Lighthouse VM.
-For installations supporting 1000 or more appliances the recommended resource would be 2 GHz CPU core, 16GB RAM and 600GB disk space
+For installations supporting 1000 or more appliances the recommended resource would be 4 to 8 x 2 GHz CPU core, 16GB RAM .

 In addition, the following virtual devices are required: